 In Pennsylvania, compensated costs and losses for crash victims fall into two categories: economic damages and non-economic damages.

-If involved in a vehicle crash, you should follow these rules:
+If you are involved in a vehicle crash, you should follow these rules:

-Be aware that Pennsylvania has a Statute of limitations – a deadline of two years after the accident for filing a personal injury or property damage lawsuit.
+Be aware that Pennsylvania has a statute of limitations – a deadline of two years after the accident for filing a personal injury or property damage lawsuit.
 If you miss the two-year lawsuit filing deadline, the court will throw out your case.
 For an injury case, the date the clock starts running is the date of the accident.
 If a death is involved, this is figured from the date the victim died.
 In certain circumstances, Pennsylvania has a tolling rule which may involve discovery or minors.
+The statute of limitations for any lawsuit in connection with bad faith against your own insurance company is longer.
 These are complex matters that you should talk to an attorney about.

 At Rieders, Travis, Humphrey, Waters & Dohrmann, we offer you experience, knowledge, compassion, and a long history of results.
-Do not delay.
-Call (570) 323-8711 or contact us online to set up your free consultation today.
+Call (570) 323-8711 to set up your free consultation today.